FHolmstroem/Kitsune/README.md

 - Transparent overlay — the fox walks on top of your desktop
 - State machine AI — idles, walks, runs, and flees when clicked
 - Click to shoo, drag to move
+- Right click to start mini game to chase cursor
 - System tray icon with quit option
 - Keyboard shortcut: `Ctrl+Q` to quit